Scalable Wavelength Arbitration for Microring-based DWDM Transceivers: Wavelength Arbitration Algorithm

 \myfigref{fig_13}(b) illustrates the formation of sub-allocation tables and lock target assignment when certain relation searches fail to find a relation index.
 In \myfigref{fig_13}(b), with $s_{i}=\left(0,1,2,3\right)$, relation searches are conducted between the pairs (R0, R1), (R1, R2), (R2, R3) and (R3, R0).
 The relation searches between (R0, R1) and (R2, R3) returns empty indices ($RI\left(0, 1\right)=\phi$ and $RI\left(2, 3\right)=\phi$).
 Based on these $RI=\phi$ occurrences, we interpret (R1, R2) and (R3, R0) as clustered and form sub-allocation tables accordingly.
 We then assign the lock targets of R1 and R0—the aggressor/victim microrings in the relation search that yields $RI=\phi$—to the first and last entries of their respective microring search tables.
-This strategy can replicate the outcome of the ideal wavelength-aware LtC arbitration, and we prove this by contradiction: If the wavelength-aware LtC allocation is feasible but this strategy fails, it implies the existence of an alternative valid assignment.
+This strategy achieves the outcome of the ideal wavelength-aware LtC arbitration, which we prove using a contradiction argument: If the wavelength-aware LtC allocation is feasible but this strategy fails, it implies the existence of an alternative valid assignment.
 Without loss of generality, assume the valid assignment for R1 is an entry other than the first entry in its search table, while R0 is assigned the last entry of ST0.
-R0 and R1 should be assigned neighboring wavelengths ($s_{i}=\left(0,1,2,3\right)$); However, the first entry of ST1 would fall between those wavelengths, contradicting the assumption of a valid assignment.
+R0 and R1 should be assigned neighboring wavelengths ($s_{i}=\left(0,1,2,3\right)$); However, the first entry of ST1 would lie between those wavelengths, and R0 and R1 would not be assigned neighboring wavelengths, contradicting the assumption of a valid assignment.